-Dr. Bailey is a Fellow at the Sir Arthur Lewis Institute of Social and Economic Studies on the Cave Hill Campus.
-He obtained his PhD in Social Geography in 2004 also from the University of the West Indies, Mona Campus.
+Professor Bailey is a Senior Fellow at the Sir Arthur Lewis Institute of Social and Economic Studies (SALISES) at the University of the West Indies, Cave Hill Campus.
+He joined the Institute in 2006 after serving as Project Coordinator for the South-South Crime Prevention Initiative collaboration between the University of the West Indies and the University of Cape Town.
+He obtained his Ph.D. in Social Geography in 2004 also from the University of the West Indies, Mona Campus.
 The thesis was entitled Crime and Social Exclusion in the Kingston Metropolitan Area.
 His current academic interests include issues relating to Caribbean youth with special interest in youth and crime.
-Dr Bailey's teaching includes qualitative research methods and deviance.
+Prof. Bailey's teaching includes qualitative research methods and deviance.